 Vinegar.
 I normally use white vinegar because I always have it on hand, but you can use Chinese rice vinegar or Shaoxing wine if you have these in your cupboard.
 This helps balance the sourness from the lemon while keeping the lemony taste.

 Lemon.
-Lemon juice and zest (don't forget this bit if you're a lemon lover like me) are a must for this recipe!
+Lemon juice and zest (don't forget this bit if you're a lemon lover like me - in which case you should try my lemon mustard chicken thighs) are a must for this recipe!

 Chicken stock or broth.
 This helps give bulk to the lemon sauce recipe.
 You can use water if you're short on stock, but the flavour won't be as full.